axtk/reqsrv/README.md

     fetchContent
 );

+// `tsc` will make sure that the options in the second parameter match
+// the API target specified in the first parameter according to
+// `ServiceSchema`
-// `tsc` will make sure that the parameters match the API target let {ok, status, body} = await service.send('GET /items/:id', {
+let {ok, status, body} = await service.send('GET /items/:id', {
     params: {
         id: 10